CthulhuUSN/StockReporter/README.md

 Note:
 ----
 As of Apr 26, 2019 the application scraps the data based on STOCK_SOURCE.
 The application may not function if there is a change in the source data format. e.g. The website may be redesigned or change in html format.
+Recently, Investopedia stopped offering historical data.

 Running Test
 ------------